rickhowe/sample/README.md

     the two area are selected, `:VDiffthis` compares them based on the `g:DiffUnit` option and "icase", "iwhite", "iwhiteall" and "iwhiteeol" flags in the 'diffopt' option.
 Then their differences are shown using the `g:DiffColors` option.
-It is possible to select two visual area in the same window.
+It is possible to select two Visual area in the same window.

     * `g:DiffUnit`, `t:DiffUnit` - A type of difference unit